|

 Ceremonial Bath

-The wedding day begins with the performance of bathing custom.
-The bride and groom's mother visit the nearby river or lake with a pot and gather holy water.
-This water is later used for the ceremonial bath of the bride and groom, which takes place in their respective homes.
+The wedding day commences with the performance of the bathing custom.
+The bride and groom's mother visit the nearby river or lake with a pot and fetch holy water.
+The bride and the groom are bathed with the holy water, at their respective homes.

 Arrival Of The Groom

-When the groom arrives, the bride's family indulges in fun time activities.
-The bridegroom's marriage procession is not given entry into the bride's home, until they pay a heavy price.
+The arrival of the groom calls for fun activities.
+According to the Assamese tradition, the bridegroom's marriage procession is not given entry into the bride's home, until they pay a heavy price, which adds to the fun element of the wedding ceremony.

 Wedding Ceremony

-Wedding ceremony takes place in front of the sacred fire.
-The couple exchanges their garlands and takes vows, amidst the chanting of mantras.
-Conch shells are blown to mark the celebration.
-The bridegroom applies sindoor (holy vermilion) on his wife's forehead.
+The bride and the groom sit at the mandap, facing the sacred fire.
+The couple then exchanges garlands and takes vows, amidst the chanting of mantras.
+Conch shells are blown to mark the tying of the wedding knot.
+The groom applies sindoor (holy vermilion) on his wife's hair partition.
 Thereafter, the friends and relatives come forward to bless the newly weds.
+The newly married couple then goes to the groom's house, where they are given a warm welcome.
+The bridegroom's mother performs the traditional aarti, to welcome her son and daughter-in-law.